-The U.S. economy could slip into a recession at any time, so creating a crash-proof retirement is more important than ever.
+The U.S. economy could slip into a recession at any time, so creating a crash-resilient retirement is more important than ever.

 That thought terrifies most investors.
 Rule #1 investors, though, know that a recession is a golden opportunity to purchase great companies at bargain prices.